 # machine learning # nonadiabatic couplings # descriptor # surface hopping

-For more information, check out the paper: (Martinka et al., 2025).
+For detailed information, check out the paper: (Martinka et al., 2025).
+All simulations were carried out in MLatom.

 References